 By definition, wellness is “the quality or state of being in good health especially as an actively sought goal” (Merriam-Webster).
 In essence, it’s our routine actions (read: habits!) that make us well.
 It’s the things we do, daily, that are in alignment with living a healthful, purpose-driven life.
 From incorporating exercise to living within our means, there are many ways to prioritize wellness; it’s not one-size-fits-all.
-At Canvas Credit Union, wellness has three overarching pillars: social well-being, health, and financial prosperity.
+Consider these three overarching pillars: social well-being, health, and financial prosperity.

 Social well-being: spending time with family and friends who support, inspire, and motivate you.